Student Support Services & Retention – EDUC 665

 This course discusses approaches to optimizing post-secondary student outcomes, particularly in support of critical programs designed to meet students’ academic, developmental and economic needs.
 Topics include orientation programming, academic support, student retention, campus life, academic advising, and career guidance, among others.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 In response to stagnant undergraduate completion rates and growing demands for post-secondary accountability, institutions have actively pursued effective, broadly applicable methods for promoting student success.
 For Higher Education professionals, it is critical to understand the underlying causes of student attrition in order to align appropriate student services and intervention strategies.
 This course examines current trends and research in student services and retention, with an emphasis on student satisfaction and improved post-secondary outcomes.

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 The candidate will explore various university websites and resources in order to identify specific themes across modern student service departments.
 The candidate will complete the worksheet provided and write a one page summary of their findings in current APA format.
 (CLO: A)

 The candidate will create a formal proposal for a comprehensive university student support plan including specific academic, co-curricular, and intervention strategies.
 The proposal must include a one-page summary and a 10-15 minute video presentation.
 A minimum of 5 sources in current APA format will be required, and emphasis will be placed on the synthesis of theory and practice.
-(MLO: A, B, C, D, E, F, G)
+(CLO: A, B, C, D, E, F, G)

 Each quiz will cover the Learn material for the assigned module: week.
-Each quiz will be open-book/open-notes, contain multiple-choice questions, and have a 45-minute time limit.
-(MLO: B, F)
+Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and will have no time limit.
+(CLO: B, F)